MA in Data Protection and Privacy Law

 Search for course code DC786 for Full-Time and DC787 for Part-Time.

 - Provide Academic Transcripts for each and every year of study with English translation if applicable.

 - A 400 word (approx.) personal statement including:

 - State which stream you are applying for (Law stream or Computing stream);

 - Why you wish to study the programme;

 - What in your record and experience makes you suitable for the MA programme;

 - The impact which you expect the MA. programme would have on your future career.

 Please include your CV and details of relevant experience.

-Applicants must providence of competence in the English language as per DCU entry requirements.
+Applicants must provide evidence of competence in the English language as per DCU entry requirements.
 Please see link http://www.dcu.ie/registry/english.shtml.